wp-plugins/os-integration/readme.txt

 7. Notification widget.

 == Changelog ==
+= 1.8 =
+* Release date: December 6, 2014
+* Added: Hooked in to the admin header load to support favicons in the admin panel.
+* Added: Strip WordPress 4.3's Site Icon meta data so we don't get a conflict.
+* Updated: Only add the custom local XML feed for Windows Live Tiles if the local option has been selected and Live Tiles are enabled.

 = 1.7 =
 * Release date: December 6, 2014
 * Added: If no wide image is provided, one will be auto generated based on the square image being centred in the wide icon.